 Sexual Assault: Sexual assault is having or attempting to have sexual contact with another individual without consent or where the individual cannot consent because of age or temporary or permanent mental incapacity (see the definition of consent and Appendix 3: Incapacitation).
 Sexual assault includes non-consensual sexual contact, non-consensual sexual penetration, incest, and statutory rape.
 Non-consensual sexual contact: The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the Complainant, including instances where the Complainant is incapable of giving consent.
 Sexual contact includes intentional contact with the breasts, buttocks, groin, genitals, or other intimate part of someone's body; or touching another with any of these body parts or an object; or making another touch you or themselves with or on any of these body parts.
 Nonconsensual sexual contact includes forcible fondling Non-consensual sexual penetration: Penetration, no matter how slight, of the vagina or anus (including genital or anal opening) with any body part or object, or oral penetration by a sex organ of another person, without the consent of the Complainant.
-Sexual penetration includes vaginal penetration by a penis, object, tongue, finger, or other body part; and oral copulation (mouth to genital contact or genital to mouth contact); no matter how slight the penetration includes forcible rape, forcible sodomy, and sexual assault with an object.
-Forcible Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the complainant.
-Sexual penetration includes vaginal penetration by a penis, object, tongue, finger, or other body part; and penetration by a sex organ denoted by penetration includes forcible rape, forcible sodomy, and sexual assault with an object.
-Forcible Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object
+Sexual penetration includes vaginal penetration by a penis, object, tongue, finger, or other body part; anal penetration by a penis, object, tongue, finger, or other body part; and oral copulation (mouth to genital contact or genital to mouth contact); no matter how slight the penetration or contact.
+Non-consensual sexual penetration includes forcible rape, forcible sodomy, and sexual assault with an object.
+Forcible Rape: Penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the Complainant.